Contrevien/fatball/README.md

 The model is trained enough to know the conditions of the game.
 Tweaking the code will break the model since it is not dynamic.

+# Data Processing

+Please see the jupyter notebook where we analyze the  data.
+This includes the machine play data which is exported to a csv.
+We then use Matplotlib to plot temperature against energy.
+We noted a clear spacial distinction between the data points which resulted in the decision to either move or stay still.